Her job at ÅF - To ensure that everyone is happy

 Half her job consists of recruitment and being responsible for 24 people who mainly work with Microsoft-related systems development.
 The rest of the time she’s out selling to ÅF’s clients.
 For her people to enjoy working for ÅF she has to find assignments that are fun, challenging and suit the individual consultants.

 “I always try to match the right person to the right assignment.
-Sometimes I get it wrong of curse and then I try to resolve it.
+Sometimes I get it wrong of course and then I try to resolve it.
 It’s important to feel your boss is behind you if something isn’t working out,” Jessica goes on.

 She also puts a lot of time into keeping in touch with the consultants and makes sure to meet them regularly over lunch or coffee or at network gatherings.